shaefelinger/codepedia/src/JS4web/the dom.md

 # The DOM

-The DOM stands for "Document Object Model" and is a tree-like structure that is a representation of the HTML document, the relationship between elements, and contains the content and properties of the elements.
+The DOM stands for "Document Object Model"

+- tree-like structure that is a representation of the HTML document, the relationship between elements
+- contains the content and properties of the elements.
-Think of the DOM as the link between an HTML web page and scripting languages.
+- Think of the DOM as the link between an HTML web page and scripting languages.

 - https://www.w3.org/standards/techs/dom#w3c_all The full list of DOM specs
 - [DOM Introduction](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)